0xAlchemist/flow-owb-assignments/week-2-nft-minter/README.md

 Run the read_token_references.cdc script to see a dictionary of Stone IDs and their rock type

+Run the get_rock_type_count.cdc script to see a dictionary of rock types with their total minted NFT counts

 # Rock Types

 The setRockType method uses the current block height to